-- Submit a completed application form to the Office of Admissions. - Have an official transcript of high school work sent to the Office of Admissions directly from the high school records office. - Have an official copy of SAT or ACT scores sent to the Office of Admissions from The College Board or The American College Testing. - The SAT is administered in January, March, May, June, October, November, and December. - The ACT is administered in February, April, June, September, October, and December. - Either test should be taken during the spring administration dates during the junior year of high school. - The SAT or ACT normally are taken during the first semester of the senior year of high school. - A student can obtain an application to take the test from a high school counselor or by contacting either testing agency. - When registering for either the SAT or the ACT, a student should use the College code numbers: 5016 for SAT and 3066 for the ACT. - Home schooled students should submit written documentation of successful completion of the equivalency of a college preparatory high school curriculum.
+- Submit a completed application form to the Office of Admissions. - Have an official transcript of high school work sent to the Office of Admissions directly from the high school records office. - Have an official copy of SAT or ACT scores sent to the Office of Admissions from The College Board or The American College Testing. - The SAT or ACT normally are taken during the spring semester of a student's junior year or during the first semester of the senior year of high school. - A student can obtain an application to take the test from a high school counselor or by contacting either testing agency. - When registering for either the SAT or the ACT, a student should use the College code numbers: 5016 for SAT and 3066 for the ACT. - Home schooled students should submit written documentation of successful completion of the equivalency of a college preparatory high school curriculum.
 Transcripts from a cooperating school district or certified testing agency are preferred.